-Our Curate, Fabian Wuyts, in his 4th year of training

-Parochial Church Council (PCC)

-St Alphege, Seasalter is part of the Whitstable Team of Anglican churches and the PCC is the legal body which holds the Team together.
-It meets four times a year and discusses overall strategy and co-ordination between the churches.
-But for all the churches day-to-day management and responsibility for such issues as finance and buildings is in the hands of the ...

-District Church Council (DCC)

-The DCC is made up of 19 members, 16 of whom have been elected either directly by church members or through their membership of other bodies such as the Deanery Synod.
+Our Churchwardens Lynda Kemp and Ali Fuller Our Curate, Fabian Wuyts (in his 4th year of training) Parochial Church Council (PCC) St Alphege, Seasalter is part of the Whitstable Team of Anglican churches and the PCC is the legal body which holds the Team together.
+It meets four times a year and discusses overall strategy and co -ordination between the churches.
+But all the churches day-to-day management and responsibility for such issues as finance and buildings is in the hands of the ...
+District Church Council (DCC) The DCC is made up of 19 members, 16 of whom have been elected either directly by church members or through their membership of other bodies such as the Deanery Synod.
 The DCC meets every two months and always starts the meetings with prayer and worship.
 We are a praying church - and not just on Sundays!
 Any decision made and agreed by the DCC has been carefully discussed and thoroughly prayed about.
-Doing some of the detailed work for the DCC are the Finance and Standing Committee, the Safeguarding Group and the Closer to Home Group.
+Doing some of the detailed work for the DCC are the Finance and Standing Committee, the Safeguarding Group and the Closer to Home Group .
 Working alongside the DCC is the ...

-Ministry Leadership Team (MLT)

-The MLT meets every month to pray and reflect on the things that are happening in our church at Seasalter.
+Ministry Leadership Team (MLT) The MLT meets every month to pray and reflect on the things that are happening in our church at Seasalter.
 They eat together, share together and pray together.
 All 3 are pretty crucial!
 The MLT tries to discern what God might be saying to St Alphege Seasalter and what that might mean for how we 'do' church together.
 It's not there to make formal decisions- that's what the DCC does - but it is there to help the DCC by focusing prayerfully on issues we think we should be grappling with together, always asking God to show us what He has for us next, and how He wants us to get there.
-Working with the DCC and the MLT there
+Working with the DCC and the MLT there is the ...
+Staff Team A collection of talented individuals who head up the various areas of work and ministry.